OffByNone/Omniscience/README.md

 	Make sure to remove the window.loadDevices() and re-comment out the script files when you want to load it from the extension again or when you are done.

+TroubleShooting Tips
+    If you are having problems with the fxoswebserver check for casing mismatch issues.
+I had an issue where the header was coming in as CONTENT-LENGTH but the code was looking for Content-Length.

 To-Do

 	[ ]	New Icon